Long-term Relationships of Trust

 1. We do not tolerate harassment of any kind.

-2. In order to provide all employees with a comfortable and easy-to-work work environment, we will do the following:
+2. In order to provide a comfortable and pleasant working environment for all employees, we will implement the following:

-In-house penetration through the World Human Rights Day campaign
+In-house promotion through the World Human Rights Day campaign

 Labor-management relations that emphasize sufficient consultation